which I think was one of the most brave and elegant experiments

 It began as a stage play in 1980 in the postpunk cuisinart of NYC.
 Lee and Kaluta then extended the mania into challenging adult comics for the radical HEAVY METAL magazine.
 Those stories became a graphic novel from Marvel Comics in 1984, who unwittingly accompliced a new mini-series through their mature imprint Epic Comics in '85.
 In 1990, the demented duo began revising and expanding these stories through Dark Horse Comics.
-Now, they are up to their subversion again; a new remastered version of these legendary stories is now being released by IDW Comics in a monthly comic, with expanded art and breathtaking color by painter Lee Moyer.
-And then there's the new audio recording of the stage play, and the rumors of the new radio series...
+Now, they are up to their subversion again; new remastered versions of these legendary stories have been released by IDW Publishing in monthly comics and collected volumes, with expanded art and breathtaking color by painter Lee Moyer.
+This was accompanied by an audio recording and a musical soundtrack of the stage play.

 STARSTRUCK draws from a deep reservoir of cultural ideas and then spikes the kool-aid.
 It can be compared, connected, or coincidenced against many themes, genres, styles, and creators from before it, but it roils quite clearly on its own course.
 Wanna know Who and Where, and Why it's there?
 For loyal fans and new readers, this article will try to point out some of the parallels before and after it, to appreciate its beginnings and show how it helped forge the cultural future you live in.

 ALLUSION: When I assume a clear connection between one thing another.